Cheapest Medical Universities in the World for International Students

 National universities in South Korea cost less than private universities for obvious reasons.
 Public universities cost from £1400 to £3200 per semester with medical courses being at the top.
 Private universities charge something between £2100 and £4300 a semester.
 The average annual tuition at the 16 internationally ranked universities in Seoul is US$6800 in a semester.

 Accommodation in South Korea can be cheap and expensive depending on where you live.
-For a private accommodation you can spend between $266 and $1700 a month with substantial personal deposits required by some landlords.
+For private accommodation, you can spend between $266 and $1700 a month with substantial personal deposits required by some landlords.
 An alternative to private accommodation is the hasukjip, a kind of boarding house.
 They vary from $300 to $500 monthly.
 Food in most universities is affordable.
-Some cafeteria can go as low as $2.5 a meal.
+Some cafeterias can go as low as $2.5 a meal.
 According to estimates by the South Korean government, the cost of food for students per month is $300 if they predominantly use the university’s catering.
 There is also a mandatory healthcare insurance of $20 per month, internet will cost $30 per month and bus fare costs around $1 for each journey.

 TOP UNIVERSITIES IN EUROPE FOR MEDICAL DEGREE